 - Accessory Dwelling Units

 - Inclusionary Zoning

 - Middle Density Housing

 - Adaptive Reuse

 - Design Guidelines

-- Parking Reductions/Central Shared Parking
+- · Parking Reductions/Central Shared Parking

 The toolkit could be revised and expanded over time, responding to the needs of the municipalities.
-In particular, tools for outreach and engagement with communities of color should be incorporated to ensure that people of all races feel safe and welcome in the Region.

 Figure 11.
 Brownell Upper Mill, East Haddam